 Attendance is obviously a key number to demonstrate ROI, as are website visits, social media engagement, relevant email open and click through rates, attendee satisfaction, press coverage etc. Along with the metrics you collate from your reporting, attendee questionnaires can also be used to qualify the success of an event and its value to sponsors.

 However, only the sponsors themselves are likely to know the conversion rates for their involvement.
 A survey of your sponsors after an event can help provide this information and, if it’s been successful, give you more data to attract future sponsorship.

-If you have come across any creative ways to promote sponsors at events you’ve attended, please let us know!
+If you have come across any creative ways to Attract And Promote Event Sponsors, please let us know!